 - Heating the environment (radiation).

-The contemporary presumption is that the Boiler DOE %AFUE Rating defines heating system efficiency.
+The contemporary presumption is that the Boiler DOE %AFUE Rating defines the heating system efficiency.
 This is patently untrue on its face.
-Distribution and radiation efficiencies must be considered to determine an aggregate value.
+Distribution and radiation efficiencies must also be included to determine an aggregate value.
 Radiation by type and deployment also affect distribution configuration and complexity.
-The ensuing “middle ground” between the boiler and radiation we cynically denote as “The Plumber’s Playground”.
+The distribution “middle ground” between the boiler and radiation we cynically denote as “The Plumber’s Playground”.
 Herein appears a relative maze of pipes, fittings, circulators, controls and wiring connecting A to B with artistic “free expression”.
 Thus that new, “pretty piped”, complex heating system despite saving some fuel is an electrical energy hog and a serviceman’s “friend”.

-Second, let’s “lower the floor” by changing your fuel oil buying habits!
-The “dirty little secret” is that you have options, many options.
+Second, now let’s “lower the floor” by changing your fuel oil buying habits!
+The “dirty little secret” is that you have fuel procurement options, many options.
 You don’t just keep buying from “Good Old Joe” because he’s nice and “takes good care of me”, or pick an oil dealer out of the phone book, that your neighbor recommends, or whatever.
-Not unlike automobile “gas station hopping” the oil distributors have a back door pricing system too, called “Rack Pricing Plus” Contracts with Consumer Fuel Co-Operatives.
+Not unlike automobile “gas station hopping” the oil distributors have a back door pricing system too, called “Rack Plus Pricing” Contracts with Consumer Fuel Co-Operatives.
 Co-Ops aggregate fuel demands of their memberships and solicit seasonal quotations for heating fuel.
 For example, we and our participating customers realized a 25 to 40% reduction over retail pricing in our area (N.H.) throughout the 2019-2020 Heating Season for a $25 Annual Fee!
 Smarten up folks!

 Now, let’s dispel the notion that natural gas fuel is cheaper than oil, using our one-two strategy as detailed above.

-All heating fuels are based by their “Cost Per Million BTU”.
+All heating fuels are rated by their “Energy Cost Per Million BTU”.
 Using the NH Climate Audit Heating Cost Calculator (our regional preference) we have calculated heating energy costs continuously since 2016 during our appliance development.
 In all but one winter cycle oil has been a cheaper heating fuel than natural gas.
-Oil has also eclipsed all other fuels listed for the past two years.
-This apparent natural gas discrepancy with oil must be first be further explained.
+Oil has also eclipsed all other fuels listed for the past several years.
+This apparent natural gas discrepancy with oil must be further explained.

 Natural gas and electricity are “distributed” fuels, i.e. they are necessarily delivered through pipes or wires to the point of use.
 Distribution and service charges are necessarily applied to these fuels, typically regulated by a State Utilities Commission.
-Therefore your actual bill is fuel cost plus delivery charges.
+Therefore your actual bill is fuel cost plus delivery charges!
 Dividing the fuel cost into your total bill defines your Service Burden, expressed as multiplier of 1.x to 2.x.
 Our local multiplier is typically just over 2 at present.
 Therefore the Natural Gas Cost Per Million BTU must be multiplied by your Service Burden to obtain your true fuel cost!

 Oil and LP (Propane) on the other hand are liquid “delivered” fuels.
 You pay upon delivery and they are dropped into your oil or gas tank or as gas bottles in your yard.
 Similarly with the solid fuels: coal, wood & wood pellets.
 No additional charges apply.
 This distinction is very important.